TomSmeets/net-hs/README.md

 * Left  click on a tile to rotate it right
 * Press Escape to exit the game

-# LICENCE

-This projcet is distributed under the MIT licence, see `LICENCE.txt` for more info.

 ![Preview](./preview.png)

+# License

+This projcet is distributed under the MIT license, see `LICENSE.txt` for more info.